 In 2013 in Ozd, Hungary, at a time of water scarcity, the municipality decided to disconnect public waterpoints, which were mostly used by the Roma population.
-This was ostensibly in order to save both water and money, but no information was provided to the people who would be affected.86 The disconnection of public standpoints, particularly where these provide the only water for disadvantaged populations without an affordable alternative, is a violation of the human rights to water and sanitation.

-The UK Water Industries Act 1991 recognises that disconnections may be carried out for the purpose of maintenance work, but if supply is cut off for longer than twenty-four hours, an emergency supply of water within a reasonable distance must be provided.87
+This was ostensibly in order to save both water and money, but no information was provided to the people who would be affected.
+The disconnection of public standpoints, particularly where these provide the only water for disadvantaged populations without an affordable alternative, is a violation of the human rights to water and sanitation.
+The UK Water Industries Act 1991 recognises that disconnections may be carried out for the purpose of maintenance work, but if supply is cut off for longer than twenty-four hours, an emergency supply of water within a reasonable distance must be provided.

-The Act was amended in 1999, to ban disconnections from water and sewerage services for non-payment by domestic customers.88 The government adopted the position that, "Where the water supply is disconnected, the maintenance of good health and hygiene can only be put at risk."89
+The Act was amended in 1999, to ban disconnections from water and sewerage services for non-payment by domestic customers.
+The government adopted the position that, "Where the water supply is disconnected, the maintenance of good health and hygiene can only be put at risk."

-Detroit Water and Sewerage Department, on the other hand, has been disconnecting water services from households that have not paid bills for two months, with no consideration of whether people are unable to pay, leading the Special Rapporteur to state publicly that "when there is genuine inability to pay, human rights simply forbids disconnection" and to demand residents' immediate reconnection.90
+Detroit Water and Sewerage Department, on the other hand, has been disconnecting water services from households that have not paid bills for two months, with no consideration of whether people are unable to pay, leading the Special Rapporteur to state publicly that "when there is genuine inability to pay, human rights simply forbids disconnection" and to demand residents' immediate reconnection.

 During the Special Rapporteur's 2011 mission to the USA, she observed situations in which children were separated from parents and placed into custodial care because the household water supply was disconnected.
 The US authorities should therefore address the underlying causes of the inability to pay, and act in the best interest of the household and public health.
 In some states of the USA, legal protections are provided against some water disconnections; for example, to households with children under 12 months, persons over 65 years or persons with certain medical conditions.
-However, there is no federal affordability standard.91
+However, there is no federal affordability standard.

-Plans to use pre-paid meters for essential services must be carefully examined before a decision is made to install them, particularly if they are intended for households that have no or low incomes, as such households must not be disconnected.
-Every household that uses this technology must be assessed for ability to pay for the necessary amount of water for all personal and domestic uses, and In South Africa, procedures for the limitation or those that cannot afford to pay must receive water service discontinuation of water services must provide reasonable at a reduced rate or free of charge.
-Some pre-paid water notice of the intention to limit or discontinue water meters will allow for access to a limited quantity of water services, and provide an opportunity for the user to make even where the individual or household has not paid.
-This representations.92 The 1997 Water Services Act, while not banning disconnections, clearly states that procedures for the limitation or discontinuation of water services must not result in a person being denied access to basic water services for non-payment, where that person proves, to the satisfaction of the relevant water services authority, that he or she is unable to pay for basic services.93
+In South Africa, procedures for the limitation or discontinuation of water services must provide reasonable notice of the intention to limit or discontinue water services, and provide an opportunity for the user to make representations.
+The 1997 Water Services Act, while not banning disconnections, clearly states that procedures for the limitation or discontinuation of water services must not result in a person being denied access to basic water services for non-payment, where that person proves, to the satisfaction of the relevant water services authority, that he or she is unable to pay for basic services.

-In a case heard at the High Court in Zimbabwe, it was found that because water is a human right, access to which can only be denied with "just cause", service providers, in this case the city council, cannot disconnect water supplies without a court order.94
+In a case heard at the High Court in Zimbabwe, it was found that because water is a human right, access to which can only be denied with "just cause", service providers, in this case the city council, cannot disconnect water supplies without a court order.

-Some service providers, particularly in Africa, have introduced pre-paid water meters that only supply water when it has been paid for in advance.95 As the human rights to water and sanitation also apply to the use of such pre-payment technology, the affordability and availability of water provision must be respected, and disconnections must always follow due process.
+Some service providers, particularly in Africa, have introduced pre-paid water meters that only supply water when it has been paid for in advance.
+As the human rights to water and sanitation also apply to the use of such pre-payment technology, the affordability and availability of water provision must be respected, and disconnections must always follow due process.
 In the case of prepaid meters, disconnections may occur every time a household does not have the money to put into the meter; these are effectively 'silent disconnections'.
 This represents a retrogressive measure and does not comply with human rights obligations.